The taxable period is the fiscal year, which runs from 1 January to 31 December.

 Topics of focus for tax authorities

 The tax authorities are currently exploring ways to generate more tax revenue.
-As a result, certain areas of taxation, such as transfer pricing, filing of tax returns by PEs, and review of tax incentives and waivers have become a central focus for tax authorities.
+As a result, certain areas of taxation, such as tax collection, increasing the tax base, transfer pricing (most especially pricing for commodities, intangibles etc), tax transparency, filing of tax returns by PEs, and review of tax incentives and waivers have become a central focus for tax authorities.

 There has been increased scrutiny by the FIRS on related-party transactions as a way of preventing taxpayers from shifting profits away from Nigeria.
 It is expected that transfer pricing audits are expected to be an area of focus in the next one to two years.